-Step 2: After selecting Manual, the following page will appear.
-On this page to user can view the wireless configuration of this router.
+Step 2 - Manual: After selecting Manual, the following page will appear.
+On this page users can view the wireless configuration of this router.
 The wireless clients should configure their wireless settings to be identical to the settings displayed on this page for a successful connection.
-This option is for wireless clients that can't use the WPS method to connect to this device.
+This option is for wireless clients that do not support the WPS Push Button method to connect to this router.